bhargavvarmasagi/GDP-Team04/README.md

 •	Updated saved payment options, ensuring faster checkouts and improved security.<br>
 •	Improved notifications system, providing timely alerts on store supplies and restocks.<br>

+Researched on Functional Requirements List (Iteration 2): (09/25/2024) Refined the functional requirements list based on client feedback.
+Updated system specifications using RFC 2119-compliant language.
+Organized requirements into mandatory (SHALL), recommended (SHOULD), and optional (MAY) categories.
+Added new requirements for system behavior and constraints.